 What is Psychotherapy?

-So what is psychotherapy, if counseling is “talk therapy?”
-Psychotherapy is similar to counseling.
+So what is psychotherapy when it comes to addiction treatment?
+Psychotherapy is similar to counseling, where you talk to a licensed professional.
 Psychotherapy also takes place in private meetings with an individual therapist.
 But these meetings usually take place over a longer period than counseling.

 The primary goal of therapy is to fix the issues that led you to addiction.
-Your therapist helps you resolve your past.
+Together, you and your therapist will resolve your past and current triggers of addiction.
 They also help you use new skills to build the foundation for a better future.

 Many people with addiction suffered trauma or abuse at some point in their early years.
+They may also be self-medicating a mental health disorder.
 This may be why you abused substances, too.
 Therapy helps you work through these painful experiences to stop abusing drugs or alcohol and prevent relapse in the future.

 Some types of psychotherapy in addiction treatment include: